4 Linear mixed model I

 summary(lmm2)

-We can see that the estimates of the fixed effect are the same, but the standard errors are larger for the mixed effect model because it accounts for the correlation between the residuals.
+We can see that the estimates of the fixed effect are the same, but the standard errors are larger for the mixed effect model because it accounts for the nested structure of the data.

 1. We can compare the results of the mixed effect model with and without color: